wbreeze/wind_and_water/_posts/2018-03-18-the-dispossessed.md

 https://www.nytimes.com/2018/01/23/obituaries/ursula-k-le-guin-acclaimed-for-her-fantasy-fiction-is-dead-at-88.html
-) in the New York Times, at the end of January, I thought how agreeable she sounded, remembered that I hadn't found her books accessible when I was an adolescent, for whatever reason, and decided to try reading one of them again.
+) in the New York Times, at the end of January, I thought how agreeable she sounded, remembered that I hadn't found her books accessible when I first encountered them as an adolescent, for whatever reason, and decided to try reading one of them again.

 It isn't strange, but a little regrettable how an artist's stock can